nextgis/docs_ngmobile/source/editing.rst

 Pressing floppy icon will save a new geometry (line or polygon) and open default or custom Attributes editing form (see :numref:`ngmobile_attributes_edit_pic`).

-Pressing Cancel icon will stop Edit Tracking mode and switch the app to Edit Layer mode.
+Pressing Cancel icon will stop Edit Tracking mode and switch the app to Edit mode.

 Pressing Settings icon while tracking will open location settings (:numref:`ngmobile_settings_place_pic`).
 These settings affect not only the tracking accuracy but also accuracy of current location.